 The rate of inflation is measured using the Consumer Price Index (CPI).
-The CIP looks at a "basket" of goods and services that roughly represents what the average consumer purchases.
+The CPI looks at a "basket" of goods and services that roughly represents what the average consumer purchases.
 Economists will compare the costs of this basket for one month vs. the same month a year earlier.
 The difference between the two is commonly known as the inflation rate.
 With respect to next steps from the Bank of Canada, we anticipate the following:

-- An additional 0.25% increase in one of the two upcoming meetings (January 25, 2023 or March 2, 2023.), bringing the target rate to 4.50%. - We expect the Bank of Canada will then pause to assess the economic impact of its cumulative increases (after the next 0.25% increase, the BoC will have increased their target overnight rate by 4.25% over a 12-month period). - We expect the economy will turn recessionary, or close to recessionary, in mid to late 2023. - The Bank of Canada will respond by stepping in and lowering their target overnight rate starting in early 2024. - How far and how fast will the BoC decrease rates in 2024?
+- An additional 0.25% increase by the Bank of Canada at their first meeting on January 25, 2023 bringing the target overnight rate to 4.50% (and Prime rate to 6.70%). - We expect the Bank of Canada will then pause to assess the economic impact of its cumulative increases (the BoC will have increased their target overnight rate by 4.25% over a 12-month period). - We expect the economy will turn recessionary, or close to recessionary, in mid to late 2023. - The Bank of Canada will respond by stepping in and lowering their target overnight rate starting in early 2024. - How far and how fast will the BoC decrease rates in 2024?
 Only time will tell, however, at the time of writing, the big 6 banks are generally forecasting that the target overnight rate will fall to 3.00% by the end of 2024.